Esme - English

-Esme is a first year studying English here at Christ's College, Cambridge and comes from London.
+Esme wrote this at the end of her first year studying English here at Christ's College, Cambridge and comes from London.
 She did A-levels in English, History, Spanish and Maths, and took a gap year before coming to university.

 Why did you choose to apply to Christ's?

 Christ’s stood out on the open days as a really friendly College!
 The tour guide was the nicest I’d met all day, and I thought that the College was completely beautiful.
 Christ’s also had a good record for admitting state school students, which was something that I was taking into consideration when choosing which college to apply to.

 If anything, Christ’s has exceeded expectations!
 The College community is extremely welcoming, friendly and inclusive: I feel completely at home here.
 There is a lot of interaction across the different year groups - mainly through participation in activities such as sport, music, drama etc. – and life here is very vibrant.

 I have also been pleasantly surprised by the amazingly extensive support network in College, comprised of both students and academics.
 The academics at Christ’s seem particularly invested in the experiences of their students and are very efficient at addressing welfare issues.
 The community in College seems defined by kindness, friendliness and security.

 "The college community is extremely welcoming, friendly and inclusive: I feel completely at home here."

 What do you think of the collegiate system in general?